Marketing with Displays: Color Theory

 The goal of marketing is to entice customers.
 When marketing is done well, the customer may not even be aware they have been influenced.
 A predominant way this can be achieved is through color theory.
 According to the psychology of color, people are affected emotionally by different colors and combinations or the connotations associated with those colors.
 Take ''The Power of Color in Jewelry'' and make this concept work for your sales, by considering display presentations online, in stores or at shows.

-While black and white are popular display colors, showcasing your jewelry is far from so cut and dry.
+While black and white are popular display colors, showcasing your jewelry is far from so cut and dried.
 When using colored displays, tone on tone isn't always a bad thing; just make sure your pieces don't disappear.
-If someone walks by your window or booth or browses online and they have to try to find the jewelry, they are not invested enough yet to take the time to search.
+If someone walks by your window or booth or browses online and they have to hunt for the jewelry, they are not invested enough yet to take the time to search.
 Get the attention without having to say a word using these tips based on color theory:

 Solid, dependable and Earthy